codyaverett/memento/learning/reading/if you are forgetting what you read after you read it.md

 Reading slow impacts reading comprehension.
 Reading quickly improves your focus.

-## 3 questions to ask about what you are reading
+## 3 Questions to Ask About What You Are Reading
 1. How can I use this?
 	- While reading or learning, ask yourself all the time: how can I use this information?
 How can I apply this?
 	- Where you put your focus is where your attention and then action will flow.